tomkat-cr/tomkat-cr/README.md

 - [https://github.com/tomkat-cr/genericsuite-be-scripts](https://github.com/tomkat-cr/genericsuite-be-scripts)

 ### The Generic Suite AI
-The [GenericSuite AI](https://github.com/stars/tomkat-cr/lists/genericsuite-library) is a frontend and backend set of utilities made with ReactJS and Python to help develop Apps that implements AI faster.
+The [GenericSuite AI](https://www.carlosjramirez.com/genericsuite/) is a frontend and backend set of utilities made with ReactJS and Python to help develop Apps that implements AI.

 Features: